Skip to content

 b) Detect drift from governing intent;

-c) Trigger escalation when drift exceeds thresholds established by the governing principal;
+c) Trigger escalation when drift, as classified per (b-bis), exceeds thresholds established by the governing principal;

 d) Maintain an append-only evidence trail that supports progressive trust development;